 Scheduling permitting, we can work night and day, weekdays, weekends, spring, summer, fall and winter.
 Rain, snow, or shine.
 We prefer the sunshine, but life happens even when conditions aren't always the most favourable, and without the pictures, where’s the proof?

 It's hard to look back on your life, if there is nothing to look at.
 Photographs let you relive those special moments, or those activities that we, or our special someone(s) no longer do.
 Have you ever regretted not having a photo taken of you or your child in the past, to be able to enjoy it later?
 And if you did, did you wish you had something that was of higher quality?
 Sometimes our memories don’t always work without a little help.
 Why not have the best images possible to bring the action back in glorious detail?
 That's why we do this.

 A photographer cannot sell an image in which you are both the subject of the photograph and are clearly identifiable, without written permission from you (being an adult) or your legal guardian, unless of course the sale of the images are to you, (the subject of the photograph), or to your legal guardian, in which case that written permission would already have been obtained.
-Even images that are not for sale, but are intended to be published in the newspaper or an on-line news service, should still require your permission prior to doing so, although this may not always be the case.
+Even images that are not for sale, but are intended to be published in the newspaper or an on-line news service, should have received permission to publish, although this may not always be possible.

 It is for this reason, that most teams, clubs, organizations and workplaces, require their members to sign a photo release waiver form when they became a member.
 This can help avoid the potential for awkward conversations between the photographer and spectators during a photoshoot, or parents and coaches afterwards.

-Not that we ever expect this to come into play, but if you have put down a deposit, and you did not like enough of the watermarked photos, we presented to you for review, to purchase, we will do a *second take at the same pricing as the original package.
+Not that we ever expect this to come into play, but if you have made a prepayment, and you did not like enough of the watermarked photos, we presented to you for review, to purchase, we will do a *second take at the same pricing as the original package.
 It's as simple as that.